Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Who creates a Product Backlog item’s estimate?
+### Who creates a Product Backlog item's estimate?

 - [x] The Development Team after clarifying requirements with the Product Owner.
 - [ ] The Product Owner with input from the Development Team.